peteamiri/Tutorials/Cloud Computing/AWS/Development/README.md

 * There are Six (6) AWS Relational Database Types;
 	* `MicroSoft SQL Server` :
 	* `Oracle Database` :
-	* `MySQL` :
+	* `MySQL` : Port 3306 is default port
 	* `PostgreSQL` :
-	* `Amazon Aurora` :  AWS Flagship database.
+	* `Amazon Aurora` :  Port 3306 is the default port.
+AWS Flagship database.
 Fully Compatible with MySQL.
 It is not avialble for Free Tier.
 	* `MAriaDB` :

 * IN relational databases the schema or structure of the table must be predefiend.